-Similar to others on this list, Ziffit allows you to sell textbooks and used books.
+Like others on this list, Ziffit allows you to sell textbooks and used books.
 This site has a handy app you can download onto your smartphone, which will enable you to scan books quickly using the barcode.
 Once you scan, you’ll receive an instant pricing offer.

 For payment, you can either select direct deposit or PayPal.
 The company has partnered with FedEx to provide shipping services, so you don’t have to worry about paying to ship your books to them.